Φ

 Testable Via

 Measure temporal discrimination accuracy as a function of meditative attainment.
-Framework predicts reduced temporal extension as attention approaches the aperture.
+Framework predicts reduced temporal extension as attention approaches the center.

 testable